Q. What is the Business Leader Development Program (BLDP)?

-Other than the benefits mentioned previously, i.e. promoting students’ leadership potential and encouraging their involvement in school and civic activities, students will receive the following benefits:
+Promotes students’ leadership potential and encourages their involvement in school and civic activities.

-- Through the required BLDP seminar, students will gain numerous networking opportunities with local business leaders, executives, and previous program participants.
+1. Through the BLDP seminar, students will gain numerous networking opportunities with local business leaders, executives, and previous program participants.

 Q. What are the BLDP seminars about?

-BLDP seminars will be taught on a rotating basis by faculty on various topics.
+BLDP seminars are taught on a rotating basis by faculty on various topics.
 View current seminar.